How To Add Charts And Graphs To WordPress

 For a step-by-step tutorial that explains how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, go here:

-Depending on the chart or graph type you have selected, the plugin will display a number of customization options …
+Depending on the chart or graph type you have selected, the plugin will display a range of customization options and settings …

 For example, the pie chart offers various configurable options, including: